Is My Sex Life Making My Rosacea Worse?

 “I love it when you go all red,” said my boyfriend, looking lovingly at me post-sex.
 I was mortified.
 I burrowed into the nearest pillow and slunk off to the bathroom.
 “Red” was an understatement; I was covered in maroon blotches and my face felt hot to the touch.
 This wasn’t my first rodeo (for my skin, that is).
-I have rosacea, a chronic inflammatory condition that affects roughly one in 20 people in the UK.
+I have rosacea, a chronic inflammatory condition that affects approximately 16 million people in the US.
 It can appear as a flush at the best of times and a rash at the worst.
 Through trial and error, I’d learned how to keep flare-ups to a minimum but sex seemed to be the latest trigger.

 AdvertisementADVERTISEMENT